 MOUNT MAUNGANUI'S MAIN BEACH

-Access to the beach is easy, with plenty of parking all the way along (although we recommend walking if you’re staying nearby or catch an Uber.
+Access to the beach is easy, with plenty of parking all the way along (although we recommend walking or biking if you’re staying nearby or catch an Uber.
 As it’s the best beach in New Zealand, it can get busy during peak times).
-There’s plenty of facilities next to the beach: showers, toilets, cafes, shopping and drinking water.
+There are plenty of facilities next to the beach: showers, toilets, cafés, shopping and drinking water.
 You can easily spend a whole day here but remember to pack your sunscreen.
-If you’re visiting during Autumn or Spring, there’s still plenty to do – you can learn how to surf or stand-up paddleboard (SUP), go for a walk around the base track of Mauao, or take a good book, sit back and relax.
+If you’re visiting during Autumn or Spring, there’s still plenty to do.
+You can learn how to surf or stand-up paddleboard (SUP), go for a walk around the base track of Mauao, or take a good book, sit back and relax.

-You can’t come all the way to the Bay of Plenty without visiting New Zealand’s ‘Most Loved Beach’ as voted by AA Traveller in 2018 (it’s also the fifth best beach in the country as voted by TripAdvisor in 2019).
-Located a short 15-minute drive over the hill from Whakatāne, Ōhope Beach has 11km of stunning coastline lined with ancient pōhutukawa, soft white sand and a family friendly swimming beach.
-On a clear day you’ll have unparalled views of Moutohorā (Whale Island) and Whakaari (White Island).
+You can’t come all the way to the Bay of Plenty without visiting New Zealand’s ‘Most Loved Beach’ as voted by AA Traveller in 2018 (it’s also the fifth-best beach in the country as voted by TripAdvisor in 2019).
+Located a short 15-minute drive over the hill from Whakatāne, Ōhope Beach has 11-kilometres of stunning coastline lined with ancient Pōhutukawa, soft, white sand and a family-friendly swimming beach.
+On a clear day, you’ll have unparalleled views of Moutohorā (Whale Island) and Whakaari (White Island).

 Fifteen minutes up the road from Mount Maunganui is the sprawling coastline of Pāpāmoa Beach, voted the fourth best beach in New Zealand in 2019 by TripAdvisor.
 This is a super relaxed beach; you’ll see loads of people out walking their dogs morning and night, but it never feels crowded.
 If you’re an early bird, we recommend getting up to watch the sunrise – the view out over the horizon is unforgettable (and totally Instagrammable!).